Notargets/gocfd/CHANGELOG/Update_57.md

 of the high order accuracy approach.
 I've come to realize that when the polynomial itself is unable to capture the discontinuity, a model can be substituted for just the affected cells that still has physical fidelity.
-Using the current filter, the model is a hybrid of the calculated cell mean and the polynomial that is clearly able to suppress the polynomial, but it appears that the accuracy of the solution is accurate overall.
+The model is a hybrid of the calculated cell mean and the calculated polynomial that smoothly blends toward the mean when the cell polynomial "tips over" into instability.
+The solution is unmodified in cells where the polynomial is able to express the energy of the field.

 ## The problem was always the solution polynomial, so limit that